yezyilomo/dictfier/README.md

 print(std_info)
 ```

-**What if we want to use object field on a custom field(Rename field obj field)?**
+**What if we want to use object field on a custom field(Rename obj field)?**

-This can be accomplished in two ways, You might have guessed one way to do it is to use **useobj**, by passing a function which return the value of a field which you want to use, another simple way is to use **usefield** hook.
+This can be accomplished in two ways, As you might have guessed, one way to do it is to use **useobj** hook by passing a function which return the value of a field which you want to use, another simple way is to use **usefield** hook.
 Just like **useobj** hook, **usefield** hook is used to hook/pull object field on a current query node.
 To use the current object field, just call **usefield** and pass a field name which you want to use/replace.

 Let's say we want to rename **age** field to **age_in_years** in our result.
 Here is how we would do this by using **usefield** hook.